Do you have a business trademark for your company? Do you need one?

 Benefits of Having a Registered Trademark For Ecommerce and Retail Businesses

-In the rapidly growing and changing world of online commerce having a registered trademark for your business can provide significant benefits and protections.
+In the rapidly growing and changing world of online commerce having a registered business trademark can provide significant benefits and protections.
 There are a number of reasons why you would want one or more trademarks for your ecommerce business including:

 A. Protection for Your business – A US registered trademark can protect your company name and other trademarks from being used by others.
 It can also protect unique product names and logos.
 A business with a registered trademark has clear legal recourse against anyone using or infringing on the registered trademark.